egoRockU/bbk-chatbot/new-prompt.md

 **Rules:**
 1. Uploaded assets such as logo should be included(separate them properly with next line).
 2. There should be no errors or discrepancy in the data.
-3. Timezone should be in CST
-4. Format the time in 24-hour format
+3. Format the time in 24-hour format
-5. Quantity must be in dozen
+4. Quantity must be in dozen
-6. Make sure to pass the correct values on generate_square_payment_link1
+5. Make sure to pass the correct values on generate_square_payment_link1
-7. Total DP Price should be in USD.
+6. Total DP Price should be in USD.

 **Tools**
 generate_square_payment_link1